inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

 Extension requests are never certain to be fulfilled.
 The requests are there to help extension developers discover wanted extensions.

-If you want your extension to be added, the best chance you have is:
+If you want your extension to be added, your best chances are:

 - Request an extension that is original and qualitative.
-- Do it yourself (check our [extension development guide](/development/extensions), coding experience is a good to have but not required).
+- Build it yourself (check our [Extension Development Guide](/development/extensions);
+  coding experience is good to have but not required).

-Most of the titles are already available through existing extensions, making a whole extension just because you don't want to wait 1 hour for another site to pick it up is not worth it for most developers.
-Since there only are a few active extension developers and most of them are English, foreign extensions are unlikely to get added.
+Most titles are already available through existing extensions.
+Creating a new extension simply to avoid waiting a short time for another site to update is not worth it for most developers.
+Since there are only a few active extension developers, foreign language extensions are less likely to get added.

 </details>